Mali breaks diplomatic ties with Ukraine – DW – 08/05/2024

 According to the Tuareg separatists, several days of fighting near the village of Tinzaouatene on the border with Algeria resulted in heavy losses: 47 Malian soldiers and 84 Russian mercenaries, as well as 80 more linked to affiliated channels of Russia's Wagner Group — one of Russia's heaviest losses to date in West Africa.

-It took almost two weeks for the Malian authorities to blame Ukraine for the attacks after Yusov of Ukraine's GUR military intelligence agency appeared to acknowledge their involvement on Ukrainian television last week.
+It took almost two weeks for Malian authorities to blame Ukraine for the attacks, claiming that Yusov of Ukraine's military intelligence agency appeared to acknowledge involvement on Ukrainian television last week.

 Mali's announcement has broader geopolitical implications, particularly in light of a now-deleted Facebook post by the Ukrainian embassy in Dakar, Senegal, which expressed support for the attacks in northern Mali.
 This led Senegal to summon the Ukrainian ambassador for an explanation.